NGallop/bioinfx_intro/README.md

 You can use the R number from the National Genomic Test Directory: https://www.england.nhs.uk/publication/national-genomic-test-directories/

 Once you have the genomic locations from the PanelApp API, you can use them to create a BED file.

+Try to do all of this programmatically, so that were I to request a different panel you could execute this code with a different R number and make a different BED file.

 #### Test your output
 If you've successfully created a BED file, you can test it by filtering the colorectal VCF file.